shailendrabhandari/python_scripting/README.md

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under the Apache License Version2.0.

 ---